Approximate Circular Pattern Matching: -Mismatch k-Mismatch CPM in the Model

-We use \cref{mt8} to compute a representation of the set $A=\Occ(P_1,T')$.
-If $|A| \le 864 k$, we use \cref{lem:few} that outputs $\Oh(k^2)$ intervals of circular $k$-mismatch occurrences in $\Oh(k^2)$ time in the \pillar model.
-Otherwise, we apply \cref{lem:toPSM} which, in $\Oh(k^2\log \log k)$ time plus $\Oh(k^2)$ \pillar operations, outputs $\Oh(k^2)$ intervals of circular $k$-mismatch occurrences and returns an instance of \textsc{PeriodicSubstringMatch}.
-This instance can be reduced, using \cref{obs:toPPM}, to an instance of \textsc{PeriodicPeriodicMatch} and $\Oh(k^2)$ instances of \textsc{PairMatch}$_k$.
+\begin{lemma} The reporting version of $k$-Mismatch CPM can be reduced to \textsc{RectangleFamiliesUnions} problem with $f=\Oh(n/m)$, $s\le |\cyc{}{k}(P,T)|$, $t=\Oh(k^3)$, and $N=n$ using $\Oh((n/m) \cdot k^3)$ \pillar operations and $\Oh((n/m) \cdot k^3+|\cyc{}{k}(P,T)|)$ extra time. \end{lemma} \begin{proof} We apply \cref{lem:toPSM} which, using $\Oh((n/m)k^2\log \log k)$ time plus $\Oh((n/m)k^2)$ \pillar operations, outputs $\Oh((n/m)k^2)$ intervals of circular $k$-mismatch occurrences, which we directly report, and also returns $\cO(n/m)$ instances of \textsc{PeriodicSubMatch}.
+Each of the instances can be reduced, using \cref{obs:toPPM}, to an instance of \textsc{PeriodicPeriodicMatch} and $\Oh(k^2)$ instances of \textsc{PairMatch}$_k$.
 The former can be solved with \cref{lem:ppm} in $\Oh(k^2)$ time with the output represented as a union of $\Oh(k^2)$ interval chains with difference $q$, while the latter can be solved with \cref{lem:PairMatch} in $\Oh(k^3)$ time in the \pillar model and produce $\Oh(k^3)$ intervals.
-Overall, the computations take $\Oh(k^3)$ time in the \pillar model and produce $\Oh(k^3)$ intervals and $\Oh(k^2)$ interval chains with difference $q$.
+Overall, the computations for each instance take $\Oh(k^3)$ time in the \pillar model and produce $\Oh(k^3)$ intervals and $\Oh(k^2)$ interval chains with difference $q$.

-As shown in~\cite[Lemma 4]{DBLP:journals/jcss/Charalampopoulos21}, each interval chain with difference $q$ can be viewed as a union of $\Oh(1)$ rectangles in a grid of height $q$.
-The grid points correspond, column by column and bottom-up in columns, to subsequent positions of the text.
-An interval is a special case of an interval chain.
-Thus, the problem reduces to computing all grid points in the union of $\Oh(k^3)$ rectangles.
-This problem can be solved using a line sweep algorithm in $\Oh(k^3 \log \log k+\Output)$ time.
+{\mathcal{G}} For integer $q \ge 1$, by $\G_q$ we denote a grid of width $q$ obtained by fitting the integers from $[0 \dd n)$ so that the first row consists of numbers 0 through $q-1$, the second of numbers $q$ to $2q-1$, etc. We use the following convenient representation of interval chains.